arc64/www.tecks.co.nz/books/the-conditions-upon-which-learning-depends/shaping-processes/how-new-procedures-are-acquired/necessary-conditions-1-the-opportunity-to-learn-the-sequence-of-steps.md

 ---
+grand_parent: 'Shaping processes '
+great_grand_parent: 'The conditions upon which learning depends '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
+has_children: false
 layout: default
-title: "Necessary conditions 1: The opportunity to learn the sequence of steps "
 nav_order: 1
-has_children: false
+parent: 'How new procedures are acquired '
+title: 'Necessary conditions 1: The opportunity to learn the sequence of steps '
 ---
 # Necessary conditions 1: The opportunity to learn the sequence of steps